thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    * Critique inference artifact
    * Refinement inference artifact
    * Training data artifact in JSONL format
-6. **raspberry-cot-validator**: Validate final Chain of Thought sets from the papers based on specific criteria, store criteria in the database
+6. **raspberry-cot-quality-assessor**: Assess the quality of the refined Chain of Thought sets from the papers based on specific criteria, store criteria in the database
+6. **raspberry-cot-quality-scorer**: Assign suitability scores to the refined Chain of Thought sets based on quality assessment criteria, store in database
-7. **raspberry-generate-training-file**: Compile the final training data from the individual training artifacts, filtering out invalid Chain of Thought sets based on their validation score
+7. **raspberry-generate-training-data**: Compile the final training data from the individual training artifacts, filtering out invalid Chain of Thought sets based on their quality assessment score

    Artifacts generated:
    * Final training data in JSONL format